DylanConvery/Space-Battle/README.md

 * D14124700
 * TU856/4

-This project is a recreation of the first two minutes of the dogfight scene from Cowboy Bebop: The Movie.
+This project is a scene recreation of the first two minutes of the dogfight scene from Cowboy Bebop: The Movie.
 It will be done using the Unity Game Engine.
-There will be a variety of systems at play such as steering behavourits, finite state machines and behaviour trees.
+There will be a variety of systems at play such as steering behaviours, finite state machines and behaviour trees.

 # Source Video
 [![Source](https://img.youtube.com/vi/N-nRnddi7Q8/hqdefault.jpg)](https://www.youtube.com/watch?v=N-nRnddi7Q8)